nosas/blog/toonvision/object_detection/article.md

 Each variant improves performance, but the algorithm is still slow when compared to single-shot.
 Mask R-CNN is unique because it's used for image segmentation while all others are for object detection.

-Overall, this algorithm has incredible accuracy in low-FPS or still-image tasks.
+R-The CNN algorithm has incredible accuracy in low-FPS or still-image tasks.
-SSD and YOLO both significantly outperform R-CNN in real-time object detection.
+However, both SSD and YOLO significantly outperform R-CNN in real-time object detection.

 ### SSD